lukso-network/docs/docs/contracts/overview/DigitalAssets.md

 The interfaces of LSP7 and LSP8 have some differences compared to ERC20 and ERC721.
 Their functions are simpler, more straight forward and unified.

+**Similar function names**

+Both functions in LSP7 and LSP8 have the same name (`transfer`) to transfer assets.
+This is easier compared to ERC20 and ERC721 that use different naming (`transfer` for ERC20 vs `transferFrom` in ERC721 to transfer tokens as the token owner).

 The table below highlights these differences: